gidpfeffer/UIUC-Cloud-Computing/Part1/week4/notes.md

 Vi[j] get set to the max(incoming message Vi[j], local Vi[j]) for all incoming messages.

 Note, recieving a message is a performed task (local counter is incremented).

+Where as concurrent events could not be identified using Lamport timestamps, they can be using vector clocks.
+See slides for formulas used to determine causality and concurrency.